 For three decades now, regional media has brokered public engagement with science and opened a new sphere for political deliberation in Kerala.
-Tracing the history of Kerala’s scientific public sphere, Shiju Sam Varughese delves on the major shift in the nature of public engagement with science with the advent of new media
+Tracing the history of Kerala’s scientific public sphere, Shiju Sam Varughese delves into the major shift in the nature of public engagement with science with the advent of new media.

 Shiju Sam Varughese